 Banco BPM acts as the account bank for this transaction.
 The replacement trigger on Banco BPM in its capacity as account bank is not fully compliant with DBRS Morningstar’s counterparty criteria; hence, DBRS Morningstar gives limited credit to the cash accumulating in the account bank in accordance with its “Rating and Monitoring Covered Bonds” methodology.

-UBS Europe SE acts as the CB swap counterparty; however, the swap documentation is not fully compliant with DBRS Morningstar’s derivatives criteria.
+UBS Limited acts as the CB swap counterparty; however, the swap documentation is not fully compliant with DBRS Morningstar’s derivatives criteria.
 As such, no credit was given to swap transactions in DBRS Morningstar’s analysis.

-The total outstanding amount of OBG is EUR 3.25 billion.
-As at 30 November 2021, the aggregate balance of the CP was EUR 3.5 billion of residential mortgages plus EUR 457 million of cash collections, resulting in a total OC of 20.8%.
-However, when considering the reduced credit DBRS Morningstar gives to cash, the resulting net OC amounts to 12.4%.
+The total outstanding amount of OBG is EUR 4.75 billion.
+As at 31 December 2019, the aggregate balance of the CP was EUR 4.6 billion of residential mortgages plus EUR 1.1 billion of cash collections, resulting in a total OC of 19.3%.
+However, when considering the statutory limit on integration assets and the reduced credit DBRS Morningstar gives to cash, the resulting net OC amounts to 2.7%.

-As at November 2021, the CP comprised 51,344 loans secured by first-rank mortgages, originated by the former Banco Popolare SC and network banks of the former group, considering the merger on January 2nd 2017 between Banca Popolare di Milano and Banco Popolare SC.
+As at December 2019, the CP comprised 60,912 loans secured by first-rank mortgages, originated by Banco Popolare SC and network banks of the group.

 All CP assets and OBG are denominated in euros.
 As such, investors are not currently exposed to any foreign exchange risk.